 Item GUIDING CONDITIONS FOR PROCESSING PERSONAL INFORMATION Yes No 8.1 Accountability The respective clients, third parties, suppliers and operators and its members will ensure that the provisions of POPIA, the guiding principles outlined in the policy and all the measures that give effect to such provisions are complied with at the time of the determination of the purpose and means of the processing and during the processing itself.
 In the event that an employee of the IDC or any person acting on behalf of the corporation who through their intentional or negligent actions and/or omissions fail to comply with the principles and responsibilities outlined, proper corrective measures will be applied.
-Yes No 8.2 Processing Limitation The respective clients, third parties, suppliers and operators and its members will ensure that information is only processed for the justifiable reason and processing is compatible with the purpose of the collection.
-Yes No □ 8.3 Purpose Specification All respective clients, third parties, suppliers and operators and its members will process personal information only for specific, explicitly defined, and legitimate reasons.
+Yes No 🗆 8.2 Processing Limitation The respective clients, third parties, suppliers and operators and its members will ensure that information is only processed for the justifiable reason and processing is compatible with the purpose of the collection.
+Yes No 8.3 Purpose Specification All respective clients, third parties, suppliers and operators and its members will process personal information only for specific, explicitly defined, and legitimate reasons.
 The respective clients, third parties, suppliers and operators will inform IDC of reasons prior to collecting or recording their PI.
 Yes No 8.4 Further Processing Limitation Personal information will not be processed for a secondary purpose unless that processing is compatible with the original purpose.
 Thus, where the respective clients, third parties, suppliers and operators seek to process personal information it holds for a purpose for which it was originally collected, and where this secondary purpose is not compatible with the original purpose, respective clients, third parties, suppliers and operators will first obtain additional consent from the IDC.
 Yes No 8.5 Information Quality The respective clients, third parties, suppliers and operators will take reasonable steps to ensure that all personal information collected is complete, accurate and not misleading.
 Where PI is collected or received from third parties, the respective clients, third parties, suppliers and operators will take reasonable steps to confirm that the information is correct by verifying the accuracy of the information directly with the data subject or by way of independent sources.
-Yes No 8.6 Open Communication Reasonable steps will be taken by the respective clients, third parties, suppliers and operators to ensure that the IDC is notified of the purpose for which the information is being collected, used, and processed.
+Yes No 🗆 8.6 Open Communication Reasonable steps will be taken by the respective clients, third parties, suppliers and operators to ensure that the IDC is notified of the purpose for which the information is being collected, used, and processed.
 Yes No 8.7 Security Safeguards It is a requirement of POPIA for responsible parties, business partners and operators to adequately protect personal information.
 IDC will need to review suppliers or business partner security controls and processes to ensure that personal Information is compliant with the conditions of the lawful processing of personal information as set out in the POPIA.
 This would be a continuous monitoring and review that will be conducted by the IDC at its discretion.
 Yes No

-- 46 - Item GUIDING CONDITIONS FOR PROCESSING PERSONAL INFORMATION Yes No 8.8 Data Subject Participation A data subject whose PI has been collected, stored, and processed by the respective clients, third parties, suppliers and operators must have communication channels to attend to may request for the correction or deletion of such information.
-Yes No
+Item GUIDING CONDITIONS INFORMATION FOR PROCESSING PERSONAL Yes No 8.8 Data Subject Participation A data subject whose PI has the respective clients, third p communication channels to a deletion of such information. arties, su uppliers and operat tors must have Yes No

-I, (print name) hereby certify that the information, facts and representations are correct and that I am duly authorized to sign on behalf of the company.
+I,representations are correct and that I are facts and

 Name of Company/ Entity:

 Company/ Entity Registration Number:

-Company/ Entity VAT Registration Number:
+Company/ Entity VAT Registration Num nber:

-Signature (Company/ Entity Representative)
+Signature (Company/ Entity Representa - ative) -